Eikonal formulation of large dynamical random matrix models: Additive matrix dynamics

-\textit{General Hamilton-Jacobi construction.} We now continue to outline the HJ formalism in the general case when the matrix additive dynamics $Y_t$ does not have symmetry constraints.
-The principal Hamilton function resembles an electrostatic potential
+We now continue to outline the HJ formalism in the case when the matrix dynamics $Y_t$ is still additive but lacks symmetry constraints.
+We start off with free probability terms and definitions applicable to this scenario.